 Presenter: Katie McGarry

-Candle Making: Science, Creativity, and Fun for All Ages
+Candlemaking: Science, Creativity, and Fun for All Ages

-Explore the art and science of candle making for all age groups, Learn several different candle making techniques that you can use to create amazing candles using simple materials.
+Explore the art and science of candle-making for all age groups.
+Learn several different candle-making techniques that you can use to create amazing candles using simple materials.

 Presenter: Katie McGarry